-- Next mix the vinegar and dishwashing liquid in a container and apply over spot with a wet sponge, dab it on generously.
-Let the soap sit for 30 minutes.
+- Next combine the two ingredients in a container and apply with a wet sponge, dab it on generously.
+Let the soapy solution sit for 30 minutes.

 - Take a wet sponge and pull up as much of the soap that you can.

-- Sprinkle wet area generously with cornstarch and leave for several hours–then vacuum up.
+- Sprinkle wet area generously with cornstarch and leave for several hours–then vacuum.

-This one’s from the page for cleaning cat urine (found here).
+This one’s from the article for cleaning cat pee (found here).

 1 16-oz. bottle Hydrogen Peroxide